rweigel/paraview/README.md

 * `LINES 1 3`: `1` row of line connections are to follow; each row has `3` integers.
 Note that this primitive (`LINES`) does not require a `dataType` to be specified (e.g., `float`).
 The dataType is always an integer.
 * `2 0 1`: `2` integers (that refer to points in the point list) are to follow and the first point (identified with `0`) in the list of points is connected to the second point (identified with `1`).

 In this and the following examples, the keyword `float` appears.
 This keyword identifies how the numbers that follow should be interpreted.
-From [http://www.vtk.org/VTK/img/file-formats.pdf]:
+From http://www.vtk.org/VTK/img/file-formats.pdf:

 > dataType is one of the types bit, unsigned_char, char, unsigned_short, short, unsigned_int, int, unsigned_long, long, float, or double.
 These keywords are used to describe the form of the data {numbers}, both for reading from file, as well as constructing the appropriate internal objects.
 Not all data types are supported for all classes {primitives}.

-*Example*
+**Example**

-This file connects three points with a single line and can be read by ParaView.
+This file connects three points with a single line.

 ```
 # vtk DataFile Version 3.0